All Access Pass - 1 FREE Month!

 Although the following terms are still widely used, the 2017 ILAE classification system has made the following updates:

-• Partial seizures referred to focal seizures
+• Partial seizures are now referred to as focal seizures

 For more information on this subject, see: Epilepsy Nomenclature